 Guidelines for Environmentally Responsible Procurement

-These guidelines have been developed as part of a Cabinet-directed BC Based Climate Change Action Plan to implement a long-term strategy that supports provincial economic, social and environmental priorities.
+These guidelines have been developed as part of a Cabinet-directed B.C. based Climate Action Plan to implement a long-term strategy that supports provincial economic, social and environmental priorities.

 Core Policy Manual Reference

 These procurement guidelines are designed to encourage ministries to consider environmentally responsible products and services as part of their purchasing decisions.
-The objectives of these guidelines are:
+The objectives of these guidelines are to:

-- To provide an environmental role model for government procurement, by making it a priority to use environmentally responsible products and services, where feasible and cost effective.
+- Provide an environmental role model for government procurement, by making it a priority to use environmentally responsible products and services, where feasible and cost effective

-- To increase demand for environmentally responsible products and services, which may ultimately enhance their quality and cost competitiveness.
+- Increase demand for environmentally responsible products and services, which may ultimately enhance their quality and cost competitiveness

-- To continue to increase government's conservation of resources through the use of more reusable products, and products and services which require less energy and materials to produce or use.
+- Continue to increase government's conservation of resources through the use of more reusable products, and products and services which require less energy and materials to produce or use

 - Where feasible and cost effective, the Government of British Columbia will acquire products and services that are environmentally responsible.
 Environmentally responsible products are those that reduce waste, improve energy efficiency, limit toxic by-products, contain recycled content or are reusable.
 Environmentally responsible services are those that employ environmental responsibility in their delivery.

 - The substitution of environmentally sensitive products for more environmentally harmful products will increase as their usage becomes more prevalent and as they become more cost effective and of comparable quality to those products previously purchased.